Dear friend and colleague,

 2) Instituto Mexicano de Relaciones Culturales, Mexico City: Spanish language study.

-Please call or e-mail to set up a preliminary phone interview so that we can evaluate our mutual compatibility.
+Please e-mail to set up a preliminary phone interview so that we can evaluate our mutual compatibility.
 Contact me to request specific samples of my published work.